James Drury: Career

 Around the same time, Drury landed the top-billed leading role of the ranch foreman on The Virginian, a lavish series that ran for nine seasons until 1971.
 Drury was put under a 7-year contract with Universal in 1962, and was the front-runner for the role, but he still had to audition three separate times and was required to lose 30 pounds in 30 days to secure the part.
 Drury reported that he had based his performance of the Virginian on character elements of his maternal grandfather, with whom he had spent much of his childhood.

 Drury and his Wilshire Boulevard Buffalo Hunters band performed 54 USO-sponsored shows for troops in Vietnam in three weeks in April 1966.

 Drury continued his title role in The Virginian after it was reformatted as The Men from Shiloh on NBC (1970–1971).
 He had the lead role of Captain Spike Ryerson in the drama series Firehouse on ABC television in 1974.

 In 1993, Drury had a guest-starring role as Captain Tom Price on the first three episodes of Walker, Texas Ranger, opposite Chuck Norris and Clarence Gilyard.
 Drury also had a cameo role in the 2000 TV movie of The Virginian starring Bill Pullman.
 The film followed Wister's novel more closely than had the television series.
-Drury appeared in a number of films and other television programs, including The Young Warriors and the TV cowboy reunion movie The Gambler Returns: The Luck of the Draw with Doug McClure, who played the character Trampas on The Virginian.
+Drury appeared in a number of films and other television programs, including The Young Warriors and the TV cowboy reunion movie The Gambler Returns: The Luck of the Draw with Doug McClure who played the character Trampas on The Virginian, Clint Walker who played Cheyenne Bodie in Cheyenne and Hugh O'Brian who played Wyatt Earp in The Life and Legend of Wyatt Earp.

 In 1991, Drury was inducted into the Hall of Great Western Performers at the National Cowboy & Western Heritage Museum in Oklahoma City.
 In 1997 and 2003, he was a guest at the Western Film Fair in Charlotte, North Carolina.

 Personal life and death

 On February 7, 1957, Drury married Cristall Othones, and fathered two sons, Timothy and James III.
 The couple divorced on November 23, 1964, and on April 27, 1968, he married Phyllis Jacqueline Mitchell; the marriage ended in divorce on January 30, 1979.
 His third marriage was to Carl Ann Head on July 30, 1979; it lasted until her death on August 25, 2019.
 Drury had three stepchildren from his previous marriages, a stepdaughter, Rhonda Brown, and two stepsons, Frederick Drury and Gary Schero.
 His son, Timothy Drury, is a keyboardist, guitarist, and vocalist who has played with the rock groups Eagles and Whitesnake.

 Drury supported Barry Goldwater in the 1964 United States presidential election.

-Drury was in the oil and natural gas business in Houston in the late 20th century.

-Drury died from natural causes on April 6, 2020, just 12 days short of his 86th birthday.
+Drury died from natural causes on April 6, 2020, 12 days short of his 86th birthday.